grame-cncm/faustdoc/src/tutorials/signal-api.md

 }
 ```

-Here is an example using controller and the `PrintUI`architecture to display their parameters:
+Here is an example using controllers and the `PrintUI` architecture to display their parameters:

 ```C++
 /*